apache/skywalking-python/docs/en/setup/Installation.md

 FROM apache/skywalking-python:0.8.0-grpc-py3.10

 # ... build your Python application

+# If you prefer compact images (built from official Python slim image)

+FROM apache/skywalking-python:0.8.0-grpc-py3.10-slim

+# ... build your Python application
 ```

 Then, You can build your Python application image based on our agent-enabled Python images and start
 your applications with SkyWalking agent enabled for you.
 Please refer to our
 [Containerization Guide](Container.md) for further instructions on integration and configuring.

 ### From Source Code